-When work is being performed off the roadway (beyond the shoulders, but within the right-of-way), little or no TTC might be needed.
-TTC generally is not needed where work is confined to an area 4.6 m (15 ft) or more from the edge of the traveled way.
-However, TTC is appropriate where distracting situations exist, such as vehicles parked on the shoulder, vehicles accessing the work site via the highway, and equipment traveling on or crossing the roadway to perform the work operations (for example, mowing).
+When work is being performed off the roadway (beyond the shoulders, but within the right-of-way), little or no temporary traffic control may be needed.
+Temporary traffic control generally is not needed where work is confined to an area 4.5 m (15 ft) or more from the edge of the traveled way.
+However, temporary traffic control is appropriate where distracting situations exist, such as vehicles parked on the shoulder, vehicles accessing the work site via the highway, and equipment traveling on or crossing the roadway to perform the work operations (for example, mowing).
 For work beyond the shoulder, see Figure 6H-1.

 Where the above situations exist, a single warning sign, such as ROAD WORK AHEAD, should be used.
-If the equipment travels on the roadway, the equipment should be equipped with appropriate flags, high-intensity rotating, flashing, oscillating, or strobe lights, and/or a SLOW MOVING VEHICLE sign.
-Option:
+If the equipment travels on the roadway, the equipment should be equipped with appropriate flags, rotating/strobe lights, and/or a SLOW MOVING VEHICLE symbol.